riboflavin/test-framer-sync/compare/granola-vs-fireflies-ai.md

 | Language Support                  | ❌ English only       | ✅ Multiple languages |
 | Desktop App                       | ✅ Yes (Mac-only)     | ❌ No (Web-based)     |
 | iPhone & Android Apps             | ❌ No                 | ✅ Yes (Both)         |
-**Granola**: Companies or individuals looking for a free and easy-to-use tool for basic meeting needs might consider Granola.
-However, those seeking deep integrations with popular platforms like Zoom and HubSpot may find it lacking in functionality.

-**Fireflies.ai**: Users who prioritize integrations with Zoom, calendars, and other tools may find Fireflies.ai to be a suitable option.
-Nevertheless, individuals or businesses looking for comprehensive support for in-person meetings and local recording capabilities may need to explore other alternatives.
+Granola might appeal to individuals or small businesses looking for a simple and user-friendly tool for managing meetings, but may fall short for those needing deeper integrations with other platforms like HubSpot or Notion.
+Fireflies.ai, on the other hand, could be a better fit for users seeking more robust features such as Zoom and calendar integration, automation engine, and multi-language support.
+However, both tools may lack the depth of integrations and functionality needed to truly enhance the meeting experience and productivity for users.
 ## Another alternative: Circleback
 Circleback provides best-in-class AI-powered meeting notes and automations.
 We support over 100 languages and automatic participant identification in both in-person and online meetings.